 - 1 small burrata (or mozzarella to sprinkle over)

 If you want to make your shakshuka ahead, do it right up to the point before you add the eggs.
 Then just before serving, heat it up to simmering, then continue with step 6 in the recipe below, which is adding the eggs.

 What to Serve with Shakshuka?

 Bread.
 Lots and lots of bread!
 In whatever form.
 Baguette, flatbread, ciabatta, it’s all good!

-Let’s go cook us some Shakshuka with Burrata!
+Let’s get our aprons on go cook us some Shakshuka with Burrata!

 - 2 Tbsp EV olive oil

 - 1 medium clove garlic